ToshioCP/Gtk4-tutorial/gfm/sec25.md

 If you want to make a list of strings with GListModel, for example, "one", "two", "three", "four", note that strings can't be items of the list.
 Because GListModel is a list of GObject objects and strings aren't GObject objects.
-So, you need a wrapper which is a gobject and contains a string.
+So, you need a wrapper which is a GObject and contains a string.
 GtkStringObject is the wrapper object and GStringList, implements GListModel, is a list of GtkStringObject.

 ~~~C